Table of contents

 Who would decide the priorities?
 Person A may think the priority is to improve feature X, but for person B, feature X is good enough, and adding Feature Y is more important.
 Of course, each person will tend to think their thing is the most important.

 Tiki is a do-ocracy.
 Tiki is a diverse community.
-While many people have Tiki as their main livelihood, they don't work for Tiki.
-They work for various entities that use, love, (sometimes hate!), depend on, contribute to and want to see improve a project.
-But each has their own priorities.
+While Tiki is central to the livelihood of many people, they don't work for Tiki.
+They work for various entities that use, love, depend on, contribute to and want to see Tiki improve as a project.
+But each has his or her own priorities.
 This diversity is part of the strength of the project.
 The answer is that different people that work on different things.
-The WishList has that name because it's things that people wish for.
+The WishList has that name because lists things that people wish for.
 These can be bug fixes, feature requests, etc. The line between a bug fix and a feature request is often muddled.

 Drawing the line